yackermann/proposals/pending/2017-bsidesmcr-webauthn.md

  - Protocol level(`WebAuthn`)
  - Hardware level(`CTAP2`)

-On the user level, we will review what user experience we are aiming at, and how do we see the user friendly authentication looks like.
+On the user level, we will review what user experience we are aiming at, and what do we see as a user friendly authentication.

 On the client level, we will do brief introduction to `Credential Management API`, and how `WebAuthn` incorporates into CredManL1 model.

 On the protocol level we will explain why Challenge-Response Cryptographic-Signature based protocol is the best approach towards the authentication.
 We will step-by-step slice the protocol on the pieces, and review protection mechanisms the protocol incorporates.

-On the Hardware level, we will introduce new `Client-to-Authenticator` API version 2, new low-level, standardized API for driver-less communication with authenticators for assertion based operations.
+On the Hardware level, we will introduce new `Client-to-Authenticator` API, new low-level, a standardized API for driver-less communication with authenticators for assertion based operations.

 On basic level, I will provide audience with an easy recipe to cook their own secure/private authentication protocol.